seoninja13/react-win-dir/README.md

   - Relume components converted to Relume-root directory structure

 - **Integrations**:
+  - Google Generative AI (Vertex AI) for image generation
+  - Supabase Storage for image storage and management
   - Unsplash API for high-quality images
   - Netlify for deployment and hosting
   - Relume UI library for components